laravel-json-api/docs/1.0/routing/writing-actions.md

-# Writing Actions
+# Writing JSON:API Actions

 [[toc]]

 ## Introduction

-Our controllers are designed to allow you to easily write your own actions if desired.
+Our controllers are designed to allow you to easily write your own JSON:API actions if desired.
 Typically this involves removing the action trait from the controller class, and then implementing the action method yourself.

 This chapter walks you through doing that for each controller action.